AndreasReitberger/RemoteControlRepetierServerProApp/README.md

 # Bugs / Feature requests
 If you're facing any bug or want to request a feature, please go to the "Issue" section here and submit it.

+# Known bugs
+Please see the list of known bugs before reporting them as new issues.

+- [ ] WebCam becomes laggy after page changing
+- [ ] Tablet version not 100% optimized yet
+- [ ] App occasionally crashes on page switch

 # Third party
 The app is using following third party (NuGet) packages. https://andreas-reitberger.de/en/docs/remote-control-fuer-repetier-server-app/namensnennung/verwendete-drittanbieter-loesungen/